-As another example of good agreement, the Health and Energy U-234 results are shown in Figure 3.4.5.
+The Health and Energy U-234 and U-238 split results, shown in Figure 3.4.7 for U-234, are in fair agreement.
 The data for U-238 are similar.
-Historically, the Health and Energy isotopic uranium results are often in fair agreement, with the data indicating a systematic difference in which Energy reports concentrations approximately one-half those of Health.
-This same bias is not seen in this reporting period.
+Historically, the Health and Energy isotopic uranium results are often in fair agreement, with the data indicating a systematic difference in which